adamawalters/artist-song-keyword-searcher/README.md

 3. The app displays the list to the user

 ## Key items learned
+- Working with a complex public API
-- Authorization with tokens
+- Authorization with tokens for both backend (client credentials) and front-end (PKCE) authorization
 - How to type in TypeScript the responses received from the API
-- Refreshed CSS flexbox & positioning skills (sticky, fixed)
+- Reinforced CSS flexbox, grid & positioning skills (sticky, fixed)
-- PKCE process for front-end authorization
 - MongoDB collections, joins between queries and tags, and the use of Mongoose library in Express to create CRUD routes for queries and tags

 ## Screenshots

+### Main Page
 **Searching for an artist**
 ![Searching for an artist](https://github.com/adamawalters/spotify/blob/main/screenshots/artist-search.png)